 If you speak to a ‘traditionalist’ in a management position about corporate retreats, they will spew off a list of reasons.

 For example, they will wax lyrical about how it is an opportunity for staff to get to know each other, have a chance to solidify as a unit, reflect on and settle conflicts, and so on and so on.

 But, on the other hand, if you ask many of said traditionalist’s employees how they feel about a corporate retreat, many of them roll their eyes and gag, whispering, “This is just the worst!”

 Because – let’s be honest – no one wants forced fun.

 That is not to say that team bonding is not necessary.
 It is essential.
 It’s the approach that needs to change.
-Old school methods have been done to death, and people are over trust falls, navigating blindfolded co-workers to find a prize and zip-lining across a lagoon, legs flailing, in front of people they wouldn’t spend time with outside of work.
+Old school methods have been done to death, and people are over-trust falls, navigating blindfolded co-workers to find a prize, and zip-lining across a lagoon, legs flailing, in front of people, they wouldn’t spend time with the outside of work.

 The new approach to corporate dynamics and team bonding has resulted in a wave of new, genuinely fun events and activities that will truly facilitate growth and development within a team.
 And many of them are adapted to the remote working culture that so many companies have embraced.

 Remote team bonding expands the experience to include team members from around the world, and staff can enjoy their experience without leaving the comfort of their homes.